Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 5. Choose **Multiple startup projects**
 6. Change the dropdowns for *Relecloud.Web* and *Relecloud.Web.Api* to the action of **Start**.
 7. Click **Ok** to close the popup
-8. Add your IP address to the SQL Database firewall as an allowed connection by using the following three commands
+8. Add your IP address to the SQL Database firewall as an allowed connection by using the following commands

     ```bash
     myIpAddress=$(wget -q -O - ipinfo.io/ip)